-Blower Off Delay (Seconds) Switch 3 Switch 4
+Blower Off Delay Seconds Switch 3 Switch 4

 60 On Off

 90 (factory) Off Off

-120 Off Off
+120 Off On

-180 On Off
+180 On On

-Indoor Blower Operation DIP Switch Settings Switches 5 and 6 -- Cooling Mode Blower Speed -- The unit is shipped from the factory with the dip switches positioned for high speed (4) indoor blower motor operation during the cooling mode.
+Indoor Blower Operation DIP Switch Settings

+Switches 5 and 6 -- Cooling Mode Blower Speed -The unit is shipped from the factory with the dip switches positioned for high speed (4) indoor blower motor operation during the cooling mode.
 TABLE 7 provides the cooling mode blower speeds that will result from different switch settings.
-Switches 5 and 6 set the blower cfm for secondstage cool.
+Switches 5 and 6 set the blower cfm for second-stage cool.
 The integrated control automatically ramps down to 70% of the second-stage cfm for first-stage cfm.
-Refer to tables for corresponding cfm values.
+Refer to blower data tables for corresponding cfm values.